Aluna shares renaissance-inspired music video for 'The Recipe' | NME

-AlunaGeorge‘s Aluna Francis has shared a new music video for her song ‘The Recipe’, lifted from her debut album ‘Rennaisance’.
+AlunaGeorge‘s Aluna Francis has shared a new music video for her song ‘The Recipe’, lifted from her debut album ‘Renaissance’.
 The song was produced by Kaytranada and features guest vocals from Rema.

 The video was co-directed by Clay Dirkse and Jake Herman, and sees Aluna attending an evening party alongside other guests dressed in an array of different costumes.